Events and Programs

 Renaissance Florence Trip - St. Andrew's seniors are immersed in the history and culture by traveling to Florence, Italy.
 They experience Florence first-hand after learning about the city’s art, architecture, and history.
 Each student chooses an important artist, architect, or writer from Florentine history to study independently and in depth for this Honors class.

-Annual Hoops for Charity 3-On-3 Tournament - This school-wide Annual basketball tournament benefits St. Andrew's selected annual charity with participation from the entire community.
-Categories of play include an Intermediate league (NCAA) and a Competitive league (NBA).
+Annual Hoops for Charity 3-On-3 Tournament- This school-wide Annual basketball tournament benefits St. Andrew's selected class and Annual Charity with participation from the entire community.
+Categories of play include Middle School & younger (NCAA) and High School and above (NBA).

-Commencement 2013 - Parents and friends gather annually for St. Andrew's School Commencement Ceremony.
+Commencement 2016 - Parents and friends gather annually for St. Andrew's School Commencement Ceremony.
 The event begins with a procession of St. Andrew's Students, Faculty, Staff, Trustees, King Medalists, and traditionally Alumni Class members celebrating their 50th and 60th reunion.
-Afterwards, members of the Graduating Class enter and later Head Master John D. Martin and the Commencement Speaker offer words of advice for the graduates.
+Afterwards, members of the Graduating Class enter and later Headmaster David J. Tinagero and the Commencement Speaker offer words of advice for the graduates.
 An All-Year Class Reunion usually takes place the same day.
-View details about Commencement 2012, 2011, 2010.
+View details about Commencement 2015, 2014, 2013, 2012, 2011.